 J-PAL Africa is seeking a Senior Policy Associate to support policy outreach activities to boost girls’ enrolment and empowerment in Francophone West Africa.
 The Senior Policy Associate will work to implement evidence-based interventions and generate opportunities for policy-relevant research.
 The Senior Policy Associate will receive guidance from the J-PAL Africa Policy Manager and Associate Director as well as other Policy Associates and the global education and gender teams.

-We are looking for candidates who are able to work in Nigeria, or other location options in West Africa if aligned to strategic priorities.
+We are looking for candidates who are currently based or open to relocating to West-Africa, ideally in countries aligned to strategic priorities.
 Please specify your location preference in your application.

 The Abdul Latif Jameel Poverty Action Lab (J-PAL) consists of a global network of academics who specialise in conducting randomised evaluations of social policies/programmes to generate scientific evidence about what works in the fight against poverty.
 J-PAL’s policy group analyses and disseminates research results and builds partnerships with policymakers to ensure that policy is informed by evidence, and effective programmes are scaled up.